PrAnAvBrAvE/BalloonShootingGameusingCGraphics/README.md

-# Car-Showroom-Management-System-using-C-
+# Balloon-Shooting-Game-using-C-graphics
-I have developed Car Showroom Management System using C++.
-I have used concept of inheritance and defining methods outside classes.
-User can see the features of desired car and purchase the car.
-Receipt will be automatically generated.
+I have created Balloon Shooting game using C graphics.
+User can play game in 3 levels.
+If he/she has cleared first level then only he/she can play next level.
+The speed of balloons will change with every level.
+I have used graphics.h header file for drawing the balloons, arrows, etc.,